-Mount Kilimanjaro, is much more than just being the highest peak in the entire African continent and the tallest free-standing mountain in the world.
+Mount Kilimanjaro is much more than just the highest peak in the entire African continent and the tallest free-standing mountain in the world.

 The famous snow-covered peak of Kilimanjaro towers an impressive 19,336 feet (5,895 m) above the African plains below.
-It is situated within the Kilimanjaro National Park, a UNESCO World Heritage Site, and is about a 130 km drive from Arusha.
+The park authorities situated it within the Kilimanjaro National Park, a UNESCO World Heritage Site, and it requires an 80-mile drive from Arusha.

-The slopes are covered with a variety of vegetation, starting with dense tropical forests at the base, which are inhabited by elephants, leopards, buffalo, the endangered Abbot’s duiker, and other small antelope and primates.
+A variety of vegetation covers the slopes, beginning with dense tropical forests at the base.
+Elephants, leopards, buffalo, the endangered Abbot’s duiker, and other small antelope and primates inhabit these forests.

 The best months to climb Kilimanjaro are from January to mid-March and June to October, as these are the dry seasons.